rateldajer/UWECE-ProbReasAndRL/learning/directed/index.md

 - *Structure learning*, where we want to estimate the graph, i.e. determine from data how the variables depend on each other.
 <!-- TODO drop structure entirely, just mention it -->

-We are going to first focus on parameter learning, and come back to structure learning in a later chapter.
+In this course we will look only at parameter learning.
+For more on structure learning see [other sources online](https://ermongroup.github.io/cs228-notes/learning/structure/).

-We will consider parameter learning in both directed and undirected models.
-It turns out that the former will admit easy, closed form solutions, while the latter will involve potentially intractable numerical optimization techniques.
-In later sections, we will look at latent variable models (which contain unobserved hidden variables that succinctly model the event of interest) as well as Bayesian learning, a general approach to statistics that offers certain advantages to more standard approaches.
+We will consider parameter learning in directed models which can admit easy, closed form solutions.
+Undirected model learning often involves potentially intractable numerical optimization techniques.
+Later we will look at Bayesian learning, a general approach to statistics that offers certain advantages to more standard approaches.

 ## The learning task